craftercms/docs/source/reference/project-tools/index.rst

    :align: center
    :width: 70%

-For more information on managing project plugins, see :ref:`newIa-plugin-management`
+For more information on managing project plugins, see :ref:`plugin-management`

 Here are the topics covered in this section: